Psychoanalytic-Electronic-Publishing/UI-Client-Strings/README.md

 ## Top Level files

-Current set of files loaded to system
+Current set of files in English.
+There are two files, one for the ADMIN settings (read by the APP in the database) and another for direct use by the client APP (needs to be in pep/dist/translatons folder during compilation)

 ## For Translation